-Again, do remember to tip the entertainers if you ae going to watch their show.
+Again, do remember to tip the entertainers if you are going to watch their show.

 Cheap London Aquarium

-Check out the aquarium at the Horniman Museum, Forest Hill, that offers entry from just £2.70 an adult/£1 a child.
+Check out the aquarium at the Horniman Museum, Forest Hill, that offers entry from just a few pounds.
 This is an ideal aquarium for younger children and offers a day out at a fraction of standard aquarium costs.

 More details available at The Horniman Museum.

 Located within Kensington Gardens and based upon Peter Pan’s Neverland, the Diana Memorial Playground is was an idyllic spot for adults and children alike.